Hotel Valley Ho

 The hotel bridged competing trends that emerged in post-war Scottsdale between the Chamber of Commerce's "West's Most Western Town" branding and an emerging emphasis on high-end art and design.

-Renowned architect Edward Varney joined these traditions through his design melded organic southwestern architecture with the sleek angular lines of mid-century modernism.
-Likewise, hotel operators, Bob and Evelyn Foehl, selected a name for the modernist design that resulted from a contest which asked the community to find a moniker that conveyed the appropriate “westward flavor.”
-In bridging the nostalgic and the modern, the Valley Ho became an important symbol of 1950s Scottsdale’s development.
+Renowned architect Edward Varney joined these traditions through his design, melding organic southwestern architecture with the sleek, angular lines of mid-century modernism.
+Likewise, hotel operators, Bob and Evelyn Foehl, selected a name for the modernist design that resulted from a contest that asked the community to find a moniker that conveyed the appropriate "westward flavor."
+In bridging the nostalgic and the modern, the Valley Ho became an important symbol of 1950s Scottsdale's development.
 The postwar economic boom bred a host of luxury accommodations and tourist amenities in Scottsdale, and because travel and recreation, if only for a few weeks a year, were now within reach for many more Americans, Scottsdale quickly lured flocks of vacationers and seasonal residents.
 Scottsdale was forging its identity and aimed at glamor and glitz but differentiated itself by celebrating local southwestern aesthetics and traditions.

 In 1973, the Ramada Inn Hotel chain, which owned an adjacent motel, acquired the hotel as part of a larger conference center.
 The new conference center and hotel took the name Ramada Valley Ho, although the new owners covered much of the mid-century architectural features that many viewed as outdated.
 The hotel continued to serve conference goers and tourists alike, but an aging infrastructure and increasingly competitive hotel market eroded its economic viability.
-In 2001, as Ramada Inn closed the hotel, local preservationists worried that the hotel might be bulldozed,.
-Indeed, preservation reports noted that "with the Safari Hotel’s demolition in the late 1990’s the Hotel Valley Ho is the only remaining postwar resort or hotel in the Valley, and conceivably, in Arizona, that has not had substantial changes to design, materials or architectural features.
-Of the major examples of motor hotels published in the architectural journals of 1950s, none with the prototypical nature of the Hotel Valley Ho remain today."
+In 2001, as Ramada Inn closed the hotel, local preservationists worried that the hotel might be bulldozed.
+Indeed, preservation reports noted that "with the Safari Hotel's demolition in the late 1990s, the Hotel Valley Ho is the only remaining postwar resort or hotel in the Valley, and conceivably, in Arizona, that has not had substantial changes to design, materials or architectural features.
+Of the major examples of motor hotels published in the architectural journals of the 1950s, none with the prototypical nature of the Hotel Valley Ho remain today."